JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 import kotlinx.coroutines.launch

 class MainViewModel: ViewModel() {
-    // StateFlow extends the Flow interface
-    // but has a single value or state val greetingList: StateFlow<List<String>>
+    // StateFlow is a flow that holds a single current state value val greetingList: StateFlow<List<String>>
+        // The explicit backing field is read-only outside the class
+        // and mutable internally
         field = MutableStateFlow<List<String>>(listOf())

     // Collects all strings emitted by a Greeting().greet() call